nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 through its
 [three principles](https://redux.js.org/introduction/three-principles):

-1) **Single source of truth:** By having the whole application state in one place - the store - we can get an easy grip on past, present and future states.
+1. **Single source of truth:** By having the whole application state in one place - the store - we can get a good grip on past, present and future states.
 2) **State is read-only:** State is mutated in a deterministic way and we don't have to worry about states being corrupted.